precice/precice.github.io/content/community/community-training.md

 10. Restart the VM

 To check your installation, run the [1D elastic tube tutorial](tutorials-elastic-tube-1d.html) (Python solvers) inside the VM.

+{% important %}
+If you use a bootable USB, make sure to select trying a live session, and not installing (or take care that you do not remove your data).
+If you have [secure boot](https://en.wikipedia.org/wiki/UEFI#Secure_Boot) enabled, this will need to be turned off to boot this unsigned OS.
+In case you use Windows with [BitLocker](https://en.wikipedia.org/wiki/BitLocker) enabled, you will not be able to boot on Windows while secure boot is disabled (BitLocker will be asking for the decryption key).
+Remember to switch secure boot on again to be able to use your system as before.
+Do not remove the USB during a live session.
+{% endimportant %}

 ### Individual dependencies